 St Albans City 1985-86

 Steve Perrin, Iain Dowie, Terry Benning, Mark Pearson, Bob Dowie, Neil Jeffrey, Alan Paradise, John Mitchell (Manager).

-Nigel Johnson, Steve Oliver, John Watt (Captain), Mick O’Shea, Gary Keen, Martin Gurney.
+Nigel Wilson, Steve Oliver, John Watt (Captain), Mick O’Shea, Gary Keen, Martin Gurney.

 In fewer than three seasons Mitchell had taken the club from 19th in Division Two back up to the Premier Division.
 He stayed on as manager for just one season in the top flight before handing over the reins to an old Fulham team mate of his, John Lacy.
 That first season was, until 1992-93, the Saints most exciting in the Premier Division and it was with great frustration that Mitch looked on as City failed to progress in the intervening years.
 That frustration heightened when, as vice chairman to Bernard Tominey, he was directly involved in the appointment of his successors.